 The usage of parallelism during the optimisation phase both reduces the optimisation overhead into acceptable boundaries and shifts upwards the query size limit, beyond which techniques based on randomised algorithms should be utilised.
-Those techniques can also be improved by using the offered parallelism.
-Therefore, one such technique, the iterativeimprovement technique, was compared to the hybrid technique in our model, stressing the relative behaviour of the two techniques in terms of time overhead and optimality of results.
+Those techniques can also profit from the offered parallelism.

 Parallel optimisation for parallel query execution is a very promising approach to the recently emerging problem of optimisation of very large queries.
-We are currently working on the parallelisation of both the hybrid and the iterative-improvement techniques for queries containing not only a large number of joins, but also set operators and aggregates, and we are studying the behaviour of the techniques on the experimental site described in Section 5.1.
-Since this site corresponds to a back-end machine with shared secondary storage, one of the future extensions of the model is the consideration of the impact of non-shared discs to the optimisation techniques.
+We are currently working on the parallelisation of both exhaustive and non-exhaustive optimisation techniques for queries with a large number of joins and with many operators of any other type and we are studying the behaviour of the techniques on the experimental site described in section 5.1.
+Since this site corresponds to a back-end machine with shared secondary storage, one of the future extensions of the model is the consideration of the impact of non-shared discs to the optimisation technique.